kidu2k3/Python-Stable-Diffusion-NFT-Generator/README.md

 requirements: pip install transformers
               pip install torch diffusers pillow

+Run Automatic 1111 WebUI: Ensure the WebUI is running on http://127.0.0.1:7860.
+Adjust the URL if your WebUI is running on a different port or address.

+Model Setup: Ensure that aziibpixelmix_fastModeExperimental.safetensors is properly loaded in the WebUI.

+Run the Script: Save the script as main.py and run it:

 python main.py

+Enter Details: Follow the prompts to enter the description for the collection, the base prompt for Stable Diffusion, and the number of NFTs you want to generate.

 Enter the description for the collection: NFT Collection

 Enter the base prompt for Stable Diffusion: in pixel art style, highly detailed, SciFy theme!